-Counter-tenor Patrick Terry sings Serafino in The Intelligence Park.
-Photo: Nik Hill
+Counter-tenor Patrick Terry sings the castrato Serafino in The Intelligence Park.
+Photo: Clive Barda

-The Intelligence Park is sung in English.
-Performances are on 25, 27, 28 Sept; 1, 2, 4 Oct.
-General booking opens 9AM, Wed 7 Aug.
+The Intelligence Park is a co-production between The Royal Opera and Music Theatre Wales in association with the London Sinfonietta.
+It is sung in English and other languages, with English surtitles.
+Further performances are on 27, 28 Sept; 1, 2, 4 Oct.
 General booking for Alice's Adventures Under Ground opens 9AM, 24 Oct

 |Where||Royal Opera House, Bow Street, Covent Garden, London, WC2E 9DD | MAP|